 Getting out of the house in the morning is an all-hands-on-deck event at the Kennedy household.
 We have Dad on duty dressing the kids and throwing in some laundry, me fixing breakfast and packing the main part of their school lunches, and the kids rounding up their homework, school bags, packing their snacks, and taking over 15 min just to get their shoes on (it’s ritual).
-Then I still have to get dressed after that’s all done, dad drives them to school while I do so, comes back and picks me up and we both get off to work.
+Then I still have to get dressed after that’s all done, dad drives them to school while I get ready, comes back and picks me up and we both get off to work.

 And that’s when I discovered overnight oats.

 I mean, what could be simpler than opening your fridge, pulling out a spoon and digging right in to a nutrient-dense and ultra delicious bowl of flavoured, soft oats?

 Not a whole lot, to tell you the truth.